 You’ve probably emphasised how important it is to book cheap tickets when travelling for business, but this might have fallen on deaf ears.
 Therefore, to make sure your employees are adhering to this mantra, you might want to add an incentive.

-Consider the ways you could reward them for saving money on their travels, whether they get vouchers, bonuses or a few extra days of annual leave.
+Consider the ways you could reward them for saving money on their travels, whether they get vouchers, bonuses or a few extra days of annual leave – or even organising a trip for them with the help of one of the incentive travel companies uk like Unique World Global.
 Consider what’s right for your business and employees, but by adding this incentive to their travel scheme, they’ll be much more likely to look for fair prices when they’re booking their trips.
 It’s also a great way to thank your employees for remaining focused on the business and the expenditure of business travel.